 Find answers to common questions about lead in drinking water, learn how to determine if your drinking water contains too much lead, and discover ways to reduce lead in your water.

 Corrosive water is a term used to describe “aggressive” water that can dissolve materials with which it comes in contact.
 While aggressive water is usually not dangerous to consume by itself, it can cause serious drinking water quality problems by dissolving metals from plumbing systems.

 In the mid 1980s several Pennsylvania communities experienced outbreaks of a waterborne disease called Giardiasis.
 Hundreds of citizens suffered with symptoms ranging from mild nausea to acute, severe intestinal distress.

-This fact sheet provides information about radon in drinking water and methods to reduce that source radon in your home.
+This article provides information about radon in drinking water and methods to reduce that source radon in your home.

 Methane gas is the main component in natural gas.
 It occurs naturally in some shallow rock layers that are penetrated by water wells.
 Methane can be dissolved in the groundwater in private water wells at various concentrations as a natural condition.

 Bottled water has become an increasing popular source of drinking water in Pennsylvania.
 Surveys have indicated that consumers are turning to bottled water as a healthy alternative to soft drinks or because they are concerned about the safety or taste of their drinking water.

 Iron and manganese are metals that occur frequently in private water systems in Pennsylvania.
 In some parts of the state these metals exist naturally in groundwater that originates from certain types of rock.

 This article explains the issue of pharmaceuticals in water and how to properly dispose of these products to prevent water quality contamination.